LEARN TO USE YOUR UNIQUE GIFTS TO ACHIEVE YOUR BEST SALES

 You can present with some slides and a short talk followed by a Q&A. If you are not sure where to start, try Slideshare for inspiration on slide designs.
 And for content you can set up Google Alerts for specific interests: you will receive an email when content is published online related to the keywords you have selected.

-You can collaborate with others to provide information on a wider topic: in 2015 I organised a Small Business Summit in Noosa with 10 speakers on real life small business stories, which gathered nearly 100 attendees.
-We also received a lot of local media coverage.
+You can collaborate with others to provide information on a wider topic: in 2015 I organised a Small Business Summit in Noosa on real life small business stories, which gathered over a hundred attendees.
+We also received a lot of free local media coverage.

 - Do you have a story to tell?
 Of course.